Minajab/AppliedAI_EmotionDetection/README.md

 - Macro F1 Score

 Finally, the code will store the confusion matrix, metrics, and the train and validation losses plot in a directory called ___results___ living in the same directory as the README file.

+### Application Mode

+The application mode file is the ___application_mode.py___ file.
+You can run the model in the application mode for any of you trained CNN models using the ___application_mode.py___ file without the need to change the code and with any of the datapoints you desire.
+The application mode script accepts the following arguments:

+1. -h, --help            show the help message and exit
+2. --conv_kernel CONV_KERNEL
+                        Kernel Size for the Conv Module (default: 3)
+3. --pooling_kernel POOLING_KERNEL
+                        Kernel Size for the Pooling Module (default: 2)
+4. --layers LAYERS       Layers in Comma Separated Format (default: 64,128)
+5. --data DATA           The Data You Want to Run the Model On.
+The value can be "all", "rand", any number between 0 and 1 representing a split of the dataset, or a single number
+                        representing a specific datapoint index from the dataset (default: "rand")

+For example, running the following command `python application_mode.py --conv_kernel=3 --pooling_kernel=2 --layers="64,128,256" --data=0.1` will run the previously trained model with three convolutional layers with 64, 128, and 256 hidden neurons respectively and with a 3x3 kernel and 2x2 pooling kernel size and on 10% of the data in the application mode.
+Or for example, running the following command `python application_mode.py --conv_kernel=3 --pooling_kernel=2 --layers="64,128,256" --data=46` will run the previously trained model with three convolutional layers with 64, 128, and 256 hidden neurons respectively and with a 3x3 kernel and 2x2 pooling kernel size and on the datapoint at index 46 in the application mode.

+The code uses the best and final models stored in the ___saved_models___ directory.

+The code will return the predicted and true label of the datapoint if the code is used to run the model on one datapoint.
+Otherwise, the code will calculate the following for both the best and final models:
+- Confusion Matrix
+- Micro Precision
+- Micro Recall
+- Micro F1 Score
+- Micro Accuracy
+- Macro Precision
+- Macro Recall
+- Macro F1 Score